Learning Post-Newtonian Corrections from Numerical Relativity

 Because the loss function is defined solely in terms of waveform mismatch, the orbital and mode corrections can exhibit degeneracy, where different combinations of corrections yield nearly identical waveform errors.
 For example, the NN could overemphasize waveform mode correction to compensate for an inaccurately learned orbital correction.
 To verify that this degeneracy did not lead to poor modeling of the orbital dynamics, we perform additional post-training diagnostics.
 In particular, we compare the corrected $v$-trajectories with the reference 3PN results in Fig.~\ref{fig:worst_case_PN} alongside the real part of the $h_{2,2}$ and $h_{2,1}$, and examine the learned coefficients of the $\vdot$ correction in Fig.~\ref{fig:NN_orbitalcorrection}.

-This experiment establishes a baseline for the framework, demonstrating that the neural network can successfully reproduce analytically known higher order PN terms before being extended to the full PN$\rightarrow$NR case described in Sec.~\ref{sec:pntonr}.
+This experiment establishes a baseline for the framework, demonstrating that the neural network can successfully reproduce analytically known higher-order PN terms before being extended to the full PN$\rightarrow$NR case described in Sec.~\ref{sec:pntonr}.